Big news! IBC Awards 2025 shortlist announced!

 We provide a free website that makes it easy for parents, librarians and teachers to source expertly reviewed, high-quality books for children that reflect the diverse world in which they live.

-To achieve this, our review team reads hundreds of inclusive books each month to recommend the very best of what’s out there, from brilliant baby and toddler books through to more challenging children’s novels.
+To achieve this, our review team reads hundreds of inclusive books each month to recommend the best of what’s out there, from brilliant baby and toddler books to more challenging children’s novels.

-In a nutshell, we’ve created a vast, easy-to-navigate, virtual bookcase just for you, showcasing inclusive books for different ages, developmental stages and reader tastes.
+In a nutshell, we’ve created a vast, easy-to-navigate, virtual bookcase just for you, showcasing inclusive titles for different ages, developmental stages and reader tastes.

 What is an inclusive children’s book?